MindPort-GmbH/.github/profile/README.md

 # MindPort GitHub Page

-This is the home of the official VR Builder repos.
+This is the home of VR Builder, an open-source toolkit for easily creating VR applications.

-The following repos have public access:
+VR Builder offers several key strengths:
+- It empowers you to create fully functional VR apps—without writing code.
+- It streamlines development by removing repetitive tasks to keep you focused.
+- It is the perfect solution for use cases such as VR training and product demos.

+## Repos
-- [VR-Builder](https://github.com/MindPort-GmbH/VR-Builder): This is the official VR Builder repository, matching the package found on the [Unity Asset Store](https://assetstore.unity.com/packages/tools/visual-scripting/vr-builder-open-source-toolkit-for-vr-creation-201913).
-Here you can download older releases or contribute to our open-source product.
+- [VR-Builder](https://github.com/MindPort-GmbH/VR-Builder): This is the VR Builder open-source repository.
+You can find VR Builder releases in the [Releases](https://github.com/MindPort-GmbH/VR-Builder/releases) section.
+The [VR Builder Pro](https://u3d.as/3pUD) asset on the Unity Asset Store is based on this repository.
+It offers additional functionality.
-- [VR-Builder-Community-Content](https://github.com/MindPort-GmbH/VR-Builder-Community-Content): This is meant to be a collection of tools from the community to the community.
-Here users can share their contributions more freely - for example, custom behaviors and conditions that are too situational to be in the core package, but could still be useful to someone.
-There are no package releases for this repo - just pull it inside your VR Builder project.
+- [VR Builder Documentation](https://github.com/MindPort-GmbH/VR-Builder-Documentation): This is the repository for the online documentation.
+The published documentation is available [here](documentation.mindport.co).

+## Professional services
+If you are looking to scale your VR application creation pipeline, please check out our [professional services](https://www.mindport.co/vr-builder/pricing) page.

+## Contributions and Community
+We are committed to fostering an active and engaged community here on GitHub and on Discord.
+Here are some ways you can get involved:
+- Engage on Discord: Share your pain points and success stories with us on [Discord](https://discord.gg/H7JXTTT9) and help each other.
+- Report issues: Help us improve by reporting bugs and issues on [GitHub](https://github.com/MindPort-GmbH/VR-Builder/issues).
+- Contribute to [VR Builder](https://github.com/MindPort-GmbH/VR-Builder): Leave your mark on the project by enhancing code, documentation or visual elements.
+- Contribute to documentation: Participate in our open-source [documentation](https://github.com/MindPort-GmbH/VR-Builder-Documentation) to improve accessibility and usability.

+Join us to make a difference and shape the future of VR Builder together!